EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

+Let $\setParam = \{\bm{\psi}^1, \dots, \bm{\psi}^B\}$ be a set of $B>0$ discretized traction values (ratios between achieved and commanded velocities), and $\setO$ be a set of terrain features containing elevation values and one-hot vectors of semantic labels.
+We want to model the distribution over $\setParam$ given an input terrain feature vector $\mathbf{o}\in\setO$:

-where $\cat(p_{\bm{\phi}}(\mathbf{o}))$ is a categorical distribution over $\setParam$, and~\eqref{eq:cond_distribution} can be learned by an NN parameterized by $\bm{\phi}$ that can be trained using an empirically collected dataset $\{(\mathbf{o}, \Param)_k\}_{k=1}^{K}$ where $K>0$.
-Every terrain feature $\mathbf{o}\in\setO$ consists of the terrain elevation measured in meter and the one-hot encoding of the semantic label.
-While we only consider ``dirt'' and ``vegetation'' semantic types in simulation, more fine-grained semantic labels are needed in practice.
-A real world example can be found in Fig.~\ref{fig:data_collection} where a Clearpath Husky with the unicycle model was manually driven in a forest to build an environment model and collect traction data.
+We use $\cat(p_{\bm{\phi}}(\mathbf{o}))$ to denote a categorical distribution over $\setParam$ that captures the aleatoric uncertainty due to environment factors that affect traction but are not captured in the terrain features~$\mathbf{o}$.
+Note that ~\eqref{eq:cond_distribution} can be learned by an NN parameterized by $\bm{\phi}$ that can be trained using an empirically collected dataset $\{(\mathbf{o}, \Param)_k\}_{k=1}^{K}$ where $K>0$.
+While we do not explicitly account for the uncertainty in the terrain features (e.g., noisy elevation estimates, or misclassification of terrain types due to visual similarity) or other factors such as the design of the low-level velocity controller, these unmodeled effects will manifest in the empirical dataset and can still be implicitly captured in the learned traction distributions.

+We use categorical distributions as convenient alternatives to Gaussian Mixture Models and normalizing flows~\cite{Kobyzev2021flow} for learning multi-modal traction distributions observed in practice, because they do not require tuning the number of clusters, generate bounded distributions by construction, and converge faster than normalizing flows based on our empirical experience while achieving similar accuracy.
+Generally, discretizing a high-dimensional space can be challenging as the number of bins grows exponentially with the dimension.
+However, categorical distributions are well-suited in our case since we only need to discretize 1-D linear and angular traction values.
+Therefore a relatively small number of discrete bins suffice.

+Examples of real world data collection and offline dataset generation can be found in Fig.~\ref{fig:data_collection}.
 The semantic and geometric information about the environment can be built by using a semantic octomap~\cite{asgharivaskasi2021active} that temporally fuses semantic point clouds.
-We used PointRend~\cite{kirillov2020pointrend} trained on the RUGD off-road navigation dataset~\cite{RUGD2019IROS} with 24 semantic categories to segment RGB images and subsequently projected the semantics onto lidar point clouds.

-\begin{remark} Categorical distributions are convenient alternatives to Gaussian Mixture Models and normalizing flows~\cite{Kobyzev2021flow} for learning multi-modal traction distributions observed in practice (see Sec.~\ref{sec:results:hardware_experiments}), because they do not require tuning the number of clusters, generate bounded distributions by construction, and converge faster than normalizing flows based on our empirical experience while achieving similar accuracy.
-However, choosing the correct discretization levels may be challenging and the total number of bins grow exponentially with the variables' dimensions.
-Therefore, categorical distributions may not be suitable for high-dimensional systems, but they suffice for our use case where we only consider linear and angular traction values with a relatively low number of discrete bins. \end{remark}